What is Roskilde?

 Where this guide gets its facts.

-This guide is based on extensive, well-groomed research by TicketSquad, checked against official Roskilde ticket, facts, camping, MyTickster, transfer and resale pages, plus practical community experience.
+This guide is based on extensive, well-groomed research by TicketSquad, checked against official Roskilde 2027 news, ticket, facts, camping, MyTickster, transfer and resale pages, plus practical community experience.
 Rules can change, so always treat current official Roskilde and Tickster pages as the final source.

 It is also written by people who care about the human version of the problem: who has the ticket, who has the wristband, who is in which camp, who can carry the tent, who still needs a resale chance, and how good it feels when the whole group finally walks into the field together.